-This article discusses a few of the most common technical and mechanical problems that plague a high mileage Land Rover Discovery 3 and what you should look out for before purchasing one.
+This article discusses a few of the most common technical and mechanical problems that plague a high mileage Land Rover Discovery 3 and what you should look out for before purchasing a used one.

 So why did I get rid of what many deemed the perfect family SUV?
 I spooked myself!
-From constantly trolling forums and reading up on Land Rovers, Range Rovers and other makes of 4WD, that I started noticing a common theme with the Discovery LR3.
+That right, from constantly trolling internet forums and reading up on Land Rovers, Range Rovers, and other makes of 4WD, that I started noticing a common theme with the Discovery LR3.
 There seemed to be a few recurring mechanical problems that plague the Discovery 3, tarnishing its reputation somewhat.
 Many of these mechanical issues seem to crop up only after 80k-150K miles.
-The problem is exaggerated slightly when everyone online knows someone, who knew someone, who’s Discovery broke down and now is an authority on the vehicle, yet never even put a foot in one.
+The problem is exaggerated somewhat when everyone online knows someone, who knew someone, whose Discovery broke down, and that suddenly makes them an authority on the vehicle, yet never even put a foot in one.

-This article is not to offer solutions to each issue but to make you aware of the common problems you could face when owning a Discovery Lr3.
-More technical In-depth solutions for each of the common problems will be posted at a later stage and linked to this article, so pop by soon again to check.
-That will eliminate the need for you to troll through hundreds of forum posts to find a solution.
+This article is not to offer solutions to each issue but to make you aware of the common problems you could face when owning a Discovery LR3.

 LR3 High-Mileage Problems